-- (b) Documentation.
+(b) Documentation.
 Each Award shall be evidenced in such form (written, electronic or otherwise) as the Board shall determine.
-Each Award may contain terms and conditions in addition to those set forth in the Plan. - (c) Board Discretion.
+Each Award may contain terms and conditions in addition to those set forth in the Plan.

+(c) Board Discretion.
 Except as otherwise provided by the Plan, each Award may be made alone or in addition or in relation to any other Award.
-The terms of each Award need not be identical, and the Board need not treat Participants uniformly. - (d) Termination of Status.
-The Board shall determine the effect on an Award of the disability, death, termination of employment, authorized leave of absence or other change in the employment or other status of a Participant and the extent to which, and the period during which, the Participant, or the Participant's legal representative, conservator, guardian or Designated Beneficiary, may exercise rights under the Award. - (e) Withholding.
+The terms of each Award need not be identical, and the Board need not treat Participants uniformly.

+(d) Termination of Status.
+The Board shall determine the effect on an Award of the disability, death, termination of employment, authorized leave of absence or other change in the employment or other status of a Participant and the extent to which, and the period during which, the Participant, or the Participant's legal representative, conservator, guardian or Designated Beneficiary, may exercise rights under the Award.

+(e) Withholding.
 The Participant must satisfy all applicable federal, state, and local or other income and employment tax withholding obligations before the Company will deliver stock certificates or otherwise recognize ownership of Common Stock under an Award.
 The Company may decide to satisfy the withholding obligations through additional withholding on salary or wages.
 If the Company elects not to or cannot withhold from other compensation, the Participant must pay the Company the full amount, if any, required for withholding or have a broker tender to the Company cash equal to the withholding obligations.
 Payment of withholding obligations is due before the Company will issue any shares on exercise or release from forfeiture of an Award or, if the Company so requires, at the same time as is payment of the exercise price unless the Company determines otherwise.
-If provided for in an Award or approved by the Board in its sole discretion, a Participant may satisfy such tax obligations in whole or in part by delivery of shares of Common Stock, including shares retained from the Award creating the tax obligation, valued at their Fair Market Value in the manner determined by (or in a manner approved by) the Board; provided, however, except as otherwise provided by the Board, that the total tax withholding where stock is being used to satisfy such tax obligations cannot exceed the Company's minimum statutory withholding obligations (based on minimum statutory withholding rates for federal and state tax purposes, including payroll taxes, that are applicable to such supplemental taxable income), except that to the extent that the Company is able to retain shares of Common Stock having a value that exceeds the statutory minimum applicable withholding tax without attracting financial accounting charges or the Company is withholding in a jurisdiction that does not have a statutory minimum applicable withholding tax without attracting financial accounting charges or the Company is withholding in a jurisdiction that does - (f) Amendment of Award.
-Subject to Sections 5(h), 6(f) and 10(h), the Board may amend, modify or terminate any outstanding Award, including but not limited to, substituting therefor another Award of the same or a different type, changing the date of exercise or realization, and converting an Incentive Stock Option to a Nonstatutory Stock Option, provided either (i) that the Participant's consent to such action shall be required unless the Board determines that the action, taking into account any related action, would not materially and adversely affect the Participant or (ii) that the change is permitted under Section 9 hereof.
+If provided for in an Award or approved by the Board in its sole discretion, a Participant may satisfy such tax obligations in whole or in part by delivery of shares of Common Stock, including shares retained from the Award creating the tax obligation, valued at their Fair Market Value in the manner determined by (or in a manner approved by) the Board; provided, however, except as otherwise provided by the Board, that the total tax withholding where stock is being used to satisfy such tax obligations cannot exceed the Company's minimum statutory withholding obligations (based on minimum statutory withholding rates for federal and state tax purposes, including payroll taxes, that are applicable to such supplemental taxable income), except that to the extent that the Company is able to retain shares of Common Stock having a value that exceeds the statutory minimum applicable withholding tax without attracting financial accounting charges or the Company is aible to retain shares having a value equal to the highest marginal applicable rate of tax) as the Company shall determine in its sole discretion to satisfy the tax liability associated with any A consent to such action shall be required unless the Board determines that the action, taking into account any related action, would not materially and adversely affect the Participant or (ii) that the change is permitted under Section 9 hereof.